mozilla/libdweb/Readme.md

 [![package][version.icon] ![downloads][downloads.icon]][package.url]
 [![styled with prettier][prettier.icon]][prettier.url]

-This repositiory hosts a community effort to implement [experimental APIs][webextension experiments] for Firefox WebExtensions with a goal of enabling dweb protocols in Firefox through browser add-ons.
+This repository hosts a community effort to implement [experimental APIs][webextension experiments] for Firefox WebExtensions with a goal of enabling dweb protocols in Firefox through browser add-ons.
 The long term goal of this project is to integrate these APIs into the [WebExtensions][new apis] ecosystem.

 ## Participation